top of page

 The new Boundary boots from NRS offer more protection than the former model, plus a quick lace system.
 The sole of the new Boundary boot has thick lugs for high traction and protection from any rugged terrain.
 NRS went a step further with these boots and added in a protective shim to guard against puncture from sharp objects.
 If you have ever read one of my magnet fishing blogs you know as well as I do that there is plenty of rusty and sometimes sharp metal on the river bottom.
 All of the extra protection makes this boot very appealing.

-If none of these options are what you are looking for, then perhaps the NRS ATB wetshoe is.
-I would describe it as a workboot/paddleshoe cross over.
+If none of these options are what you are looking for, then perhaps the NRS wetshoe is.
+I would describe it as a general use shoe.

 Regardless of what you do in the water the boots and shoes listed in this blog have you covered.
 For a complete listing of all NRS footwear please visit their site.
 This post represents only a sample of the boots we believed would be most useful to our audience.